DaddySte/Minecraft-Memory-Reach/README.md

 ![Minecraft Version](https://img.shields.io/badge/Minecraft-1.7%20to%201.8-green)
 [![License](https://img.shields.io/badge/License-MIT-blue.svg)](LICENSE)

 This repository contains a code snippet to enhance the memory reach functionality in Minecraft clients, specifically for versions 1.7 to 1.8.
-By implementing this code, you can directly improve the reach experience for players using your Minecraft server.
+By implementing this code, you can directly improve the reach experience for players using your Minecraft client.

 ## Features